 My feeling is that in many instances folks have lost connection to parts of their body often as a result of some painful stimulus, some injury or traumatic event or even some repetitive stress or strain has resulted in their blocking the ability to feel and control the area.
 Conversely the same region will be the location of "perceived pain".
-Often general and hard to precisely locate but then punctuated by bouts off sharp specific pain.
+Often general and hard to precisely locate but then punctuated by bouts of sharp specific pain.
 Pain is also often associated with movement in the area and so reinforces the dissociation and lack of motor control which has given in to broad splinting in the body.
-I use Myofascial Release Techniques together with Trigger Point release and Active Release Technique to help the tissue with better hydration and mobility so that they may become more pliable and this process helps with allowing bones that have come out of place to return to their rightful place in the natural alignment of our bony structure.
+I use Myofascial Release Techniques together with Trigger Point release and Strain Counter-strain techniques to help the tissue with better hydration and mobility so that they may become more pliable and this process helps with allowing bones that have come out of their place in the rhythm of full function to return to their rightful place in the natural alignment of our bony structure.
 This approach gets to the actual source of the discomfort and treating that dysfunction, rather than chasing symptoms around the body and never getting results.
 Clients often feel immediate relief that lasts longer than the quick endorphin release achieved in spa settings.
 This work is very powerful and effective, as it structurally realigns the body, correcting poor posture, and allowing the patient to be free of the pain that poor alignment brings.

 One of the things that I find particularly useful is to have clients contract and release musculature in the region while I am pressing firmly onto the fascia, muscle and other tissues that seem to be involved.
 Initially the client can only contract large global regions.
 Eventually they are able to differentiate more and are able to exhibit finer control throughout the area.
 As they are able to do this they usually report a lessening of generalized pain.
 I will often work from point to point throughout a region, e.g. the lower back, until they have more control throughout.
 As they gain more localized awareness they also gain more ability to control the movement in the area and the ability to more deeply contract and also relax the musculature and surrounding tissues.
 The association of movement with pain usually seems to lessen. often clients are able to move pain free, at least for a period after the treatment.